 The ancient relic of a librarian lit up with excitement when I told her I

-h ad wanted to sign up for a library card, probably because I was the first person in years to do so.
+h ad to wanted to sign up for a library card, probably because I was the first person in years to do so.
 Now I figured I would just have to fill out a sheet with my name, address, yada yada yada, but no. That would have been too easy and made too much sense.
 Instead, she went into the back and grabbed a stack of paperwork that looked as if I was about to sign divorce papers after a rather rough end to a tumultuous marriage.
 I couldn’t believe the amount of information this library wanted from me.
 I’m surprised she didn’t hook me up to a polygraph and make me swear on a bible that I would return books on time.
 While her arthritis ridden hands were getting the documents together, it gave me a chance to really bask in my environment.
 First of all, this place just smelled like a library, similar to how a McDonalds smells like a McDonalds.
 Do you know what I mean by that?
 The place just had this strange smell that made you know you were in a library.
 It just had this overwhelming stench of old books and what I think was mold.
 I didn’t know places could smell boring, but apparently they can.
 Another thing I noticed was that I was the only non-homeless person in this library.
 This is partly why I think libraries are still around: They’re just extra homeless shelters.
 Go to any library in the United States and there will be at least one homeless guy masturbating on the public computer at all times, and that’s just a fact.
 Anyway, somebody’s great great grandmother was finally done getting the paperwork together, and after putting my John Hancock on all of it and developing carpal tunnel, she informed me that I owed 30 dollars for the library card.
 Now I’m not usually one to condone elder abuse, but hearing this made me want to break this lady’s nose.
 30 US dollars for a fucking library card?
 Poop coming out of a bull’s asshole would be considered less bullshit than that price.
 In fact, they should be paying and thanking me for getting a library card.
 But I was stuck, and after handing over my debit card and praying the transaction went through, I was now the proud owner of a library card.
 I then went and did my emailing, scanning etc. at the bargain price of 25 cents a click, which seems pretty steep to me.
 Between the library card fee and now these 25 cent fees for every little thing I had to do, this place was basically turning me upside down and shaking the change out of my pockets like a schoolyard bully.
 But I was stuck and needed to get this shit done, so I soldiered on and just let the library extort me like the organized crime syndicate that it is.
 Once I was done sending my documents, I ran out of there so fast you would have thought I robbed the place of all of their Nathaniel Hawthorne novels.

 I know I exaggerate more than CNN on here sometimes, but I promise you that I’m being genuine in the retelling of this story.
 It was an awful time from start to finish that makes me wish I just bought a new printer instead.
-I wouldn’t wish a trip to the library on my worst enemy, and I now know with certainty that I hate being in a library more than Columbine students did on 4/20 back in 99′.
+I wouldn’t wish a trip to the library on my worst enemy, and I now know with certainty that I hate being in a library more than Columbine students did on, well, you know.
 In fact, those kids probably had a more pleasant library experience than I did, and they literally got shot to death.
 So whether it be the inconvenient hours, the stench of old books and homeless people, or the accruement of arrogantly placed fees, it’s no wonder why libraries are fading away.
 Also, did you know you need a masters degree to become a librarian?
 What kind of a fucking psychopath spends all of that time and money obtaining a masters degree to just check books in and out?
 If you’re going to engage in that level of high education, you might want to go to school for something a little more, how should I say, lucrative and worthwhile.
 To close this all out: Fuck libraries, and I hope I never have to go back to one.
 The only silver lining of all this is that now I have a new card to chop up lines with.
-I know I said I would never use this card, but trust me when I say I plan on putting it to good use tonight.
+I know I said I would never use this card, but trust me when I say I plan on putting this to good use every weekend.